flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 The mixer outputs stereo sound, so the channels can be assigned to the left side or on the right one, this is only possible to hear from the headphones though!
 The speaker is mono.

 Furthermore, the mixer chip is also connected to a dedicated pin on the cartridge, allowing it to stream an **extra channel** with the condition that the cartridge outputs the analogue sound (only possible with extra hardware).
-Nevertheless, no game in the market ended up using this feature.
+Nevertheless, no game in the market ended up using this feature, and the pin was dropped from the Game Boy Advance's backwards compatible mode.

 ## Operating System

 Unlike the NES, which booted straight into the game, the Game Boy was designed to always boot from an internal **256 Byte ROM**, and only then jump into the game code.
 The boot process is as follows [@operating_system-boot]:

-1. After the console is switched on, the CPU starts reading at address **0x00** (Game Boy's ROM location).
+1. After the console is switched on, the CPU starts reading at address **0x0000** (Game Boy's ROM location).
 2. RAM and APU are initialised.
 3. The Nintendo logo is copied from the cartridge ROM to Display RAM, and then it's drawn at the top edge of the screen.
 If there is no cartridge inserted, the logo will contain garbage tiles.
 The same may happen if it's improperly inserted.
 4. The logo is scrolled down and the famous *po-ling* sound is played.